Currently, landlords in Salford who operate houses in multiple occupation with:

 Step two: Register as the proposed licence holder

-Please send the DBS to us either by using the secure upload page or post it to us.
+When the licence holder of the property has their Basic Disclosure they will need to send the DBS to us either by using the secure upload page, provide sharing details or post it to us.

 Chorley Road